Hospital Pharmacist

 Examples of antagonists include naloxone (antagonist for opioids) and atropine (antagonist for acetylcholine).

-Q10.
-If a patient is holding red card what does tht mean
+Q. If a patient is holding a red card, what does that mean?

 A red card typically indicates that the patient has an allergy or other medical condition that requires special attention.